sgerrand/alpine-pkg-glibc/README.md

     wget https://github.com/sgerrand/alpine-pkg-glibc/releases/download/2.28-r0/glibc-2.28-r0.apk
     apk add glibc-2.28-r0.apk

+### Please Note

+:warning: The URL of the public signing key has changed! :warning:

+Any previous reference to `https://raw.githubusercontent.com/sgerrand/alpine-pkg-glibc/master/sgerrand.rsa.pub` should be updated with immediate effect to `https://alpine-pkgs.sgerrand.com/sgerrand.rsa.pub`.

 ## Locales

 You will need to generate your locale if you would like to use a specific one for your glibc application.
 You can do this by installing the `glibc-i18n` package and generating a locale using the `localedef` binary.
 An example for en_US.UTF-8 would be: